Semantic Image Synthesis via Diffusion Models: Experiments

 \subsection{Controlled Generation}

-We study our semantic diffusion model on the controlled image generation, \emph{i.e.}, semantic image editing.
+We study our trained semantic diffusion model on the controlled image generation, \emph{i.e.}, semantic image editing.
 Considering a real image with corresponding semantic label map, we add or remove objects by modifying the semantic label map.
+To ensure the harmony between the inpainted area and the original image, inspired by RePaint~\cite{lugmayr2022repaint}, we inject the unmasked image into the diffusion process using a resampling operation as follows,

+where $y_t$ and $\hat{y}_t$ are the original and resampled noisy image, respectively. $y_t^o$ is the noisy version of the image before editing and $m$ is a mask which denotes the inpainted area.
+We adopt the resampled noisy image $\hat{y}_t$ for further diffusion process and compute the noisy image at timestep $t - 1$, $y_{t-1}$.

-After that, the edited region in the real image is erased, and our model inpaints it conditioned on the edited semantic label map.
-In this way, we can manipulate real images through user interaction.
+According to aforementioned approach, our trained model inpaints the area conditioned on the edited semantic label map, which enables image manipulation of real images through user interaction.
 We show the semantic image editing results in Figure~\ref{fig:editing}.
 It is observed that our model can produce a realistic completion matching both the semantic label map and surrounding context.